Skip to Content

 I love this one and have been disappointed to have not met many people named Bruce or Sheila in 3 years!

 I do quite often drive on the Bruce Highway.
 This 1679 km road joins Brisbane to Cairns.
-Unfortunately the road isn’t named after a bloke called Bruce (well it is but it was his surname.)
-Apparently Harry Bruce was the state Minister for Works in Queensland when the highway was named after him.
+Unfortunately, the road isn’t named after a bloke called Bruce (well, it is, but it was his surname.)
+Apparently, Harry Bruce was the State Minister for Works in Queensland when the highway was named after him.
 So now you know!

 baby feet